amfairley/nunisi/TESTING.md

 - The following variables were added: $ (for JQuery)
 - 1 warning: Unexpected ':card' when defining the card for confirming the card payment.
 The code works as expected with no errors, so this was left in.
 - Full results can be seen [here](/documentation/testing/jslint/available_rooms.pdf)

+**Trips: trips.html**
+- The script at the bottom of the trips.html page was copied into the linter.
+- The following linter settings were selected: browser
+- No warnings.
+- Full results can be seen [here](/documentation/testing/jslint/trips.pdf)